Tips for coping at college or university if you stammer. Get the most out of your experience.

 Sometimes things can get so overwhelming that it can all seem black.
 It needn't be like that.
 If you reach a point where your feelings boil over, there are people out there who will listen, confidentially and anonymously.
 Many of the helplines have the facility for webchat or email, so you won’t even need to talk.

 The STAMMA Facebook Support Group is open for everyone aged 13+.

 Student Minds: Student Minds run peer support groups so that students experiencing mental health difficulties have access to a supportive environment in which they can talk about life, university and what they are doing to keep their lives on track.

 The Mix: The Mix is the UK's leading support service for young people.
 There for any challenge – from mental health to money, from homelessness to finding a job, from break-ups to drugs.
 Free, confidential, anonymous.
 Talk to them online or call 0808 808 4994, open 4pm to 11pm every day.

 CALM: The Campaign Against Living Miserably, for men and boys hitting crisis or feeling down.
 Confidential, anonymous, free.
 Phone: 0800 58 58 58 (daily, 5pm to midnight) or contact them on webchat at thecalmzone.net

 Other Sources of Support

 See if your course leaders and disability advisors know about the 'Supporting Students Who Stammer in Higher Education' guide.
-Published in 2021, it gives tips and recommendations to university and college staff to help ensure that students who stammer get the support they need to access and progress in higher education.
+See the Downloads section below.
+It gives tips and recommendations to university and college staff to help ensure that you get the support you need to access and progress in higher education.
 It was a collaboration between STAMMA, STUC (the Stutterers Through University Consultancy), London South Bank University and many individuals who generously shared their knowledge and expertise.